UPDATE 2021 – Product Now Discontinued

-Unapologetically Powerful by Jennifer Vogelgesang Blake is a strength training program for women designed to improve your strength and personal records in the three big lifts: bench press, squat, and deadlift.
+Unapologetically Powerful by Jennifer Vogelgesang Blake is a strength training program for women designed to improve their strength and personal records in the three big lifts: bench press, squat, and deadlift.

 Though it can prepare you for the competitive stage, this is not by any means a prerequisite, and you can use the program just to get as strong as you can instead.

 The program has the backup of an in-house 12-week study protocol on a test group which showed great results after just 6 weeks, plus the back-up of another more formal study from the Journal of Strength and Conditioning Research.

 The plan lasts for 12 weeks and was created by Jennifer Vogelgesang Blake, a top trainer and strength coach at The Movement Minneapolis.

 Its emphasis is on the perfect form on all three lifts before attempting any increase in loads, and it focuses especially on real strength achieved through a full range of motion, no cheating, and rest at the bottom of a lift before the push in order to negate the stretch rebound.

 Stay tuned to find out what this is all about and whether it is for you or not.

 Who Is This Program For?

 Unapologetically powerful is for women who love weight training and want to get strong in the big compounds movements but also get functional strength for everyday life purposes.

 This program does not take much of your time, the workouts are pretty short, but intense and must be followed with a schedule for 12 weeks at least, much like any strength training program.